salt-lick/iota-nelson-node/README.md

 # iota-nelson-node with docker-compose

-This repository contains the docker-compose file to get started with an iota node enhanced through Nelson.cli and Nelson.mon
+This repository contains the docker-compose file to get started with an iota node enhanced through Nelson.cli, Nelson.gui and Nelson.mon

 ## Getting Started